|

 LIST

-of Combat-style boots with good traction and rubber sole
+One pair of Combat-style boots with good traction and

-of gloves; Nomex or a light work glove black (mechanics gloves)
+One pair of gloves; Nomex or a light work glove black

 Every thing else will be supplied for you.